ElazarK/content-docs/playbooks/Get_File_Sample_From_Path_D2.md

-Returns a file sample to the war-room from a path on an endpoint using Demisto Dissolvable Agent (D2).
+Returns a file sample, to the War Room from a path on an endpoint using Demisto Dissolvable Agent (D2).

 Input:
 * Credentials - The credentials to use when trying to deploy Demisto Dissolvable Agent (D2)  (default: Admin).